Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/http-in-detail.md

 ## 🎯 What I Learned

-- What HTTP is and the role it plays in web communication
+- What HTTP is and the role it plays in web communication.
 - How HTTPS differs from HTTP and why encryption matters
 - The structure of a URL and what each part means
 - Common HTTP methods, status codes, and headers